raspberrypisig/SolidPython/README.rst

     OpenSCADObject so you might be able to at least run the code, but it might render not correctly.

-* maybe some more things I can't remember right now.
+* maybe some more things I can't remember.
 Some function signatures changed slightly.
 But as long as as you stick to the regular public interface everything should be fine.

 Contact